open/close all folders

 - Rage's Arks, similar to the Vaults in the Fallout series, were built to protect a small number of humans from the destruction brought on by the asteroid impact, opening after a hundred years underground.

 - Rainbow Six's Ark is a complex of biodomes where John Brightling and his eco-terrorist lackeys plan to take shelter after unleashing their Synthetic Plague Depopulation Bomb on the world.

-- Yogi Bear and his pals manned a flying version in Yogi's Ark Lark, the Pilot Movie for Yogi's Gang, a cartoon that premiered on ABC in 1972 and justifies the trope The Dark Age of Animation.
+- Yogi Bear and his pals manned a flying version in Yogis Ark Lark, the Pilot Movie for Yogi's Gang, a cartoon that premiered on ABC in 1972 and led into The Dark Age of Animation.

 - The Autobots in Transformers traditionally come to Earth in a ship called the Ark, usually relating to how the planet becomes their second home for some time for one reason or another.

 - The Beast Wars equivalent was the Maximal ship Axalon, which carried a number of Maximal protoforms in stasis, with the intent of having them adapt to the new worlds Optimus Primal's crew would explore.
 The Ark would play a significant role in the series as well.

 - The Nemesis in Transformers Prime fits this trope for the Decepticons.